HB

 Using an Occupation Focus in our Work

 There are many occupational-focused models and theories that can help guide occupational therapists in their practice.
 Our unique occupation lens and use of different models allows us to gather important information about the person, their environment, and occupational performance to guide assessment and intervention.
+This section contains resources that describe different practice models and theories and how they might be applied when working with autistic individuals.

 Dr. Jessie Wilson talks about the OT profession and shares her experience completing her PH.D. project working with autistic young adults and her use of the CO-OP approach in her work.